-Tulip Shaped Whiskey Glass
+Tulip Shaped Scotch Glass

-Scotch Tasting Kit
+Scotch Tasting Set

 For those occasions where friends come over to sample from your finest bottles, you need to have the best scotch tasting kit.
 These kits include things like small notebooks, color reference cards, and a presentation set.
-A presentation set will help you easily navigate between the bar and the table, or wherever your guests feel comfortable.
+This presentation set will help you easily navigate between the bar and the table, or wherever your guests feel comfortable.
 Upon being served, they can easily taste and make notes about the experience.